github-education-resources/GitHubGraduation-2021/_data/AnupamHaldkar/anupamhaldkar.md

 ---
 name: Anupam Haldkar
 institution: Lakshmi Narain College Of Technology, Bhopal
-quote: Be the changeMaker not always the creator
+quote: Be the changeMaker not Always the creator
 github_user: anupamhaldkar
 ---